 Managing Feelings: This is a unit about emotional well-being.
 There is a lot of talk about emotional regulation out there in the world these days.
 What does it all mean?
 In our classroom, we specifically teach students vocabulary words they can use to express their feelings.

 It is amazing that just having the language to identify how they are feeling can make it so much easier to calm students and get them back to learning.
 This unit also addresses positive self-talk and how to express their feelings in meaningful and positive ways.
-There is also a supplemental word wall set that comes with an editable template so you can add vocabulary specific to your students.
 There is an Emotional Regulation Bingo Game to help introduce concepts.
+The Emotional Regulation Bingo Game is available in our TpT Store ($USD) or our BN Shop ($CAN).

 Discuss Wellness, Stress, Sleep and Nutrition